 The divas recount maidens’ hopes and despairs, housebound or imprisoned.
 Lacking dowries or destinies, their surest emancipation lies in choosing death.

 Opening boxes that unfold into dollhouses, Mina and the Baroness find themselves imprisoned in a world of Victorian virgins, whereas Emmy finds herself in an actual prison.
 Mina and the Baroness discuss their dreams, becoming disillusioned as they realize that, lacking dowries, they are locked up without hope of release except through death.
-Emmy juxtaposes her plight with theirs.
+Emmy, practicing balletic movements, juxtaposes her plight with theirs.
 All three watch life—and notably men—pass them by.
 As the tale proceeds, a realization grows that the only way out is either through rebellion or the ultimate freedom brought by death.

-(Both Emmy Hennings and the Baroness were actually imprisoned, variously for prostitution, theft, forging draft documents, and being suspected as a German spy.
+(Both Emmy Hennings and the Baroness were actually imprisoned, variously for prostitution, theft, forging draft documents, and being suspected of being a German spy.
 The title of this vignette, written as an equation in a nod to Futurist practice, refers to two poems by Loy and Hennings that are interwoven to form the text.
 “Dot” is an archaic expression for dowry.)

 Tracing decorative patterns through a delightful design, the women become entangled.

 (Even in the early 20th century, many women—especially those involved with Dada—resisted bourgeois standards of beauty or sexuality by purposely choosing grotesquerie, gender-neutral clothing, or cross-dressing.
 Embroidery employs a graphic score based a collage by Dada artist Hannah Höch, with text from a short essay also by Höch.
-Each performer traces colors or patterns that suggest vocal ornaments divorced from their original subordinate roles to become main musical materials themselves.)
+Each performer traces colors or patterns that suggest vocal ornaments expanded from their original subordinate roles to become main musical materials themselves.)

 A hidden heretic denounces surgically enforced virginity.